BartMassey/wordlists/README.md

 To use these lists, `gunzip` them.
 The result will have UNIX line-endings (ASCII LF) which may need help on non-UNIX boxes.
+The shell script `mkdict.sh` may be useful in installing these on your machine.

-The official Scrabble&trade; SOWPODS list is not made available here due to copyright concerns.
+The Scrabble&trade; SOWPODS list is not made available here due to copyright concerns.